gbuktenica/PsRun/README.md

 [![Copyright Glen Buktenica](https://img.shields.io/badge/Copyright-Glen_Buktenica-blue.svg)](http://buktenica.com)

 Running PowerShell scripts in a user context without any window being displayed at all is not possible.
-The closest in the WindowStyle hidden switch available from version 2 onwards:
+The closest way is the WindowStyle hidden switch available from PowerShell version 2 onwards:

 ```powershell
 PowerShell.exe -WindowStyle hidden Run-Script.ps1